 - (1) The graduate division is open to all students regardless of race, color, creed, national origin, sexual orientation, age or handicap who hold a baccalaureate degree from an accredited institution.
 Specific admission requirements appear under each graduate division. - (2) All documents pertaining to admission to the graduate division should be submitted via www.niagara.edu/graduate. - (3) Applicants for nonmatriculated status are required to submit a completed application for nonmatriculated status and all undergraduate and graduate transcripts.
 An application fee of \$30 (U.S. funds), payable to Niagara University, must accompany the application. - (4) English Language Proficiency: Nonnative English speakers seeking admission to Niagara University must verify their proficiency in English by taking the Test of English as a Foreign Language (TOEFL).
 A TOEFL score of 550+ (paper exam) is required for admission.
-The last PBT will be phased out starting mid-2012.
 Students may take the TOEFL PBT until it is discontinued in their area and submit the scores for two years after the test date.
-Niagara University will also accept TOEFL internet-based, the International English Language Testing System (IELTS) or the College English Test.
+Niagara University will also accept TOEFL internet- based, the International English Language Testing System (IELTS) or the College English Test.
+Students meeting the admission

-NU Admission Re quirement
+NU Admission Red quirement

 TOEFL Paper 550

 TOEFL iBT 79-80

 IELTS 6.0

 CETS 450

-Students meeting the admission requirements will also need to provide

-- a writing sample and a conversation evaluation before classes begin.
-ENG 193/194 are required unless students satisfy the criteria of the written and spoken evaluation. - (5) All credentials submitted for admission become and remain the property of the university. - (6) See specific program for additional admissions requirements. - (7) Challenge exams are not permitted at the graduate level. - (8) Misrepresentations on application forms may result in expulsion or degree revocation.
+- requirements will also need to provide a writing sample and a conversation evaluation before classes begin.
+ENG 193/194 are required unless students satisfy the criteria of the written and spoken evaluation. - (5) Niagara University will offer Conditional Admission to applicants who meet our academic coursework requirements, but need additional English language training.
+Applicants may apply for Conditional Admission and if granted, must enroll in an accredited language training program approved by Niagara University, i.e. Embassy English.
+Students who successfully complete the program at the advanced level, C1 or above meet the equivalency of our language proficiency requirement.
+Conditional Admission may not be used for I-20 issuance. - (6) All credentials submitted for admission become and remain the property of the university. - (7) See specific program for additional admissions requirements. - (8) Challenge exams are not permitted at the graduate level. - (9) Misrepresentations on application forms may result in expulsion or degree revocation.